cambialens/lens-api-doc/getting-started.md

 Lens uses token based API authentication.
 You should provide access token from Request Header to access the APIs.
 >Example: ```Authorization: Bearer your-access-token```

-> [Manage your subscription and Access Tokens]
+[Manage your subscription and Access Tokens]

 ### Rate Limiting

 To ensure our public API endpoints remain usable by everyone and to maintain the server's optimal availability, a rate limiting mechanism is being used to temporarily block any clients that reduce the server's performance.
+The applied rate limits will be included in the `X-Rate-Limit-Remaining` and `X-Rate-Limit-Retry-After-Seconds` HTTP response headers.

-`X-Rate-Limit-Remaining`: Number of requests allowed in a minute
+- `X-Rate-Limit-Remaining`: Number of requests allowed in a minute

-`X-Rate-Limit-Retry-After-Seconds`: Time in seconds until next request can be performed
+- `X-Rate-Limit-Retry-After-Seconds`: Time in seconds until next request can be performed

 Once you go over the rate limit you will receive a `Too many requests` error message.